Kanchenjunga Base Camp Trek

 What can you experience on the Kanchenjunga trek?

-Kanchenjunga Base Camp treks through a remote local village and beneath a high snow-capped mountain.
+Kanchenjunga Base Camp trek through a remote local village and beneath a high snow-capped mountain.
 The way to its base camp is the most untouched trekking region of Nepal.The word Kanchenjunga comes from a Tibetan word referring to “five great treasures in the snow.”
 This symbolizes its five peaks: gold, silver, precious stones, grain, and Holy Scriptures.
 Mt.
 Kanchenjunga (8,585 m/28,162 ft.) is the world’s third-highest peak, making this trek route even more intriguing.
 Kanchenjunga is towards the far eastern part of Nepal, protected under the Kanchenjunga Conservation Area Project (2,035 km/1,263 miles).
 The conservation area hosts several species, such as the impeyan pheasant, Shy Dragon, Snow leopards, Black bears, Red Panda, and many more.
 If you are seeking peace in nature, this route will be perfect for you.
 Popular for its remoteness, the trek was once a forbidden region and was only opened for trekkers in 1988.
 So there are fewer trekkers in the Kanchenjunga area and plenty of wildlife and natural heritage.

 This route encompasses Himalayan coniferous forests, alpine shrubs, meadows, and grasslands.
 It's a restricted trekking area, so you need a highly experienced trekking guide and at least 2 trekkers to obtain the necessary permits for the Kanchenjunga trek.
 Kanchenjunga Base Camp (5,150 m) is a teahouse trek and less crowded, remote, and wilderness, where you can experience traditional Nepali cultures and lifestyles, from Rai and Limbu to Tibetan Buddhist villages and foods.